oven-sh/bun/README.md

 server.stop();
 ```

-The interface for `Bun.serve` is based on what [Cloudflare Workers](https://developers.cloudflare.com/workers/learning/migrating-to-module-workers/#module-workers-in-the-dashboard) does.
+The interface for `Bun.serve` is loosely based on what [Cloudflare Workers](https://developers.cloudflare.com/workers/learning/migrating-to-module-workers/#module-workers-in-the-dashboard) does.

 ## `Bun.spawn` – spawn a process

 `Bun.spawn` lets you quickly spawn a process.
 Available as of Bun v0.2.0.

-Example:

 ```ts
 import { spawn } from "bun";